Peak (video game): Reception

-Peak received "generally favorable" reviews, according to review aggregator website Metacritic.
+Peak received "generally favourable" reviews, according to review aggregator website Metacritic.
 OpenCritic determined that 100% of critics recommend the game.

-PC Gamer rated the game 86/100, commenting that "Peak is a fantastically crafted game" and "everything I'd want from a co-op game."
-Jack Coleman, writing for TheGamer, described the game as "the best friendslop game I've ever played."
-Vice described the game as the "best in its class."
+PC Gamer rated the game 86/100, commenting that it is a "fantastically crafted game" and "everything I'd want from a co-op game" with "fantastic value for its money."
+TheGamer described the game as "the best friendslop game I've ever played."
+Vice described the game as the "best in its class", and since the very announcement they knew it would be "magic."
+Other reviewers consider Peak one of the best climbing games ever, noting that it is "silly" and fun.
+Some journalists also compared Peak to Cairn - a different climbing game, focused not on the cooperative work, but on quieter, more deliberate and isolated experience.